mitranim/wordplay/readme.md

 younique (name for clothing/fashion brand) © M

-Govnorod (for people who really don't like either of the Novgorodi) © LJ
+Govnorod (for people who really don't like either of the Novgorodi) [ru] © LJ

 facepal (friend who smacks you in the face when you do something dumb) © M